sassoftware/iot-esp-reference-architectures/README.md

 - Another addition is the [ESP Lua connector](https://go.documentation.sas.com/doc/en/espcdc/v_030/espca/p0ofbx04mv7n85n1mds3bck22qq0.htm) which uses Lua programs to perform parsing of unstructured data (such as JSON, XML), to read data from URLs and use Lua code to inject events (alternative to the URL connector), and to replace the ESP file/socket connector (remove dependency on external files).
 *NOTE*: Lua is embedded into the ESP server image, so no external Lua interpreter is required to run programs.

-## 6. Steps to Determine the Recommended Reference Architecture
+## 6. Steps to Determine the Recommended ESP Reference Architecture
 In this project repository, we will share different reference architectures of ESP and how one can evaluate which one out of these is the best fit for your customer/partner use-case.
 Figure 3 below provides the steps that one must follow to determine the right architecture for their business problem.

 **NOTE:** In this project we do not provide any guidelines on the ESP project modeling.